 Alexander The Great 291 by Andy Warhol

-Signature detail of Alexander The Great 291 by Andy Warhol
+Signature of Andy Warhol on Alexander The Great 291

 Size comparison image showing the size of the Alexander The Great 291 relative to the height of Warhol and Edie Sedgwick.